 One of the most important findings of this project is the ever first report of the African wolf in southern Sudan.
 We also successfully samples Ethiopian lions from the western Ethiopia (Gambella) to the eastern Ethiopia and preliminary results indicates the lion population in the western Ethiopian forest is the most distinctive population.
-With my collaborator Eli K. Ruenessa, we also confirmed that African wolf is a unique taxon and not a hybrid with extensive sequence dataset (ca. 8.5Mb).

-While not intended, the discovery of the cryptic pig species which is closer to the red river hog Potamochoerus porcu of central Africa was also one of the most interesting results of this project.
+While not intended, the discovery of the cryptic pig species which is closer to the red river hog Potamochoerus porcu of Central Africa was also one of the most interesting results of this project.
 This species was the confused with bush pig (Potamochoerus larvatus) during the past.
 The result of the combination of 2010 bp of mitochondrial DNA however showed it is rather a closer species to the red river hog which has never been reported to exist in Ethiopia so far.
 Nuclear DNA sequencing is underway.
-Much more information will be available in the detailed report to be submitted for rufford web site and published article in the coming couple of months
+Much more information will be available in the detailed report to be submitted for Rufford web site and published article in the coming couple of months